-Women's Health Specialist, Certified in Trigger point Dry Needling, Clinic Manager
+Women's Health Specialist, Certified in Trigger point Dry Needling, Director of Operations

 Heidi joined Cherry Creek Wellness Center in August 2012.
 Born and raised in Gillette, Wyoming she graduated with her BS in Kinesiology and Health Promotion from the University of Wyoming in 2006.
 She has been a certified ACSM Health and Fitness Instructor since 2006.
 She continued on with school and graduated in 2009 with her Doctorate of Physical Therapy from the Arizona School of Health Sciences.
 She has moved back to the mountains in May 2012 after spending some time in the deserts of Arizona.
 Since graduating, Heidi has focused her practice on pelvic floor dysfunction in women and men, athletic injuries, and general outpatient rehabilitation for people of all ages and injuries.
 No two patients are the same, therefore Heidi focuses on individualized programs combining manual therapy, therapeutic exercise and pain relieving/function improving techniques.